anthonyjacques20/Watch-Holder/README.md

 ## To resume:
 1. Need to access code from anywhere so Google Assistant can access it
 1. Need to figure out why we are getting a 502 Bad Gateway from nginx...
+    1. Was getting a 502 Bad Gateway from nginx because my uwsgi file (WatchHolder.ini) was incorrectly pointing at main.sock and should've been pointed at WatchHolder.sock

 Latest Update - Created an IP Passthrough on modem so that Raspberry Pi has public IP address